lucian-ilie/SAGE2/README.md

 INPUT DATASET
 =============================================================================
 SAGE2 accepts FASTA and FASTQ input files.
 Paired-end reads should be placed one after another (interlaced) in the input file.
+SAGE2 does not use single end reads.
 If using an input list of read files the forward and reverse files for paired-end reads must be followed one after the other in the list with the forward reads first and then the reverse reads next.
 The files must be listed as f1 and f2: